shanevcantwell/FramePack/README.md

 ### For Developers: A Look Under the Hood (pending review)

 ### Code Example: A Glimpse at the New Architecture (pending review)

+### Acknowledgements

+* **@lllyasviel** for creating the groundbreaking FramePack engine.
+* **@Tophness** for the super-useful queueing system architecture introduced in FramePack PR #150, from which forms the foundation of goan's task management, background processing, and progress update features.